Calcaneus (Heel Bone)

 - Transfer most of the body weight from the leg to the foot.

 - Act as a lever for the calf muscles.

 Anatomy – Parts and Bony Landmarks of the Calcaneus

 The posterior part of the calcaneus is large, rough, convex, and dome-shaped.
 The Achilles or calcaneal tendon gets inserted on the superior side of the posterior part.
 In the front and back of this insertion point, i.e., internally and externally, there are two bursae(fluid-filled sacs), that act as cushions.
 The convexity of the posterior part supports the Kager’s fat pad, the fibroadipose tissue between the calcaneal tendon and the ankle joint.
 This part also features a thickened landmark called the calcaneal tuberosity that provides the origin site for the abductor digiti minimi and abductor hallucis.
 The tuberosity bears the medial and lateral processes.

 The middle part bears three articular surfaces: the anterior talar articular surface, the middle talar articular surface, and, the largest, the posterior talar articular surface.
 The calcaneus articulates superiorly with its adjacent tarsal bone talus through these three surfaces.
 A rough depression, called the calcaneal sulcus or sulcus calcanei, narrows into a groove connecting the sinus tarsi with the talus on the medial side.
 On the lateral side of the calcaneus, a tubercle known as the peroneal or calcaneal tubercle is present.

 3. Anterior Region

 The front of the calcaneus, the part lying on the side of the toes, is roughly triangular.
 It bears a saddle-shaped articular surface that articulates with another tarsal bone, the cuboid.
-On the anteromedial portion of the bone, a horizontal shelf-like structure arises, called the sustentaculum tali.
+A horizontal shelf-like structure arises on the anteromedial portion of the bone, called the sustentaculum tali.